jnbastoky/Recipes/Cinnamon Christmas Ornaments.md

 6.  transfer cookie in cookie cutter to parchment-lined baking sheet with thin spatula
 7. Remove cookie cutter
 8. Punch hole for ribbon with a straw
-9. Bake for 2 hrs
+9. Bake for 3 hrs or until hard and darkened

+### Assemble
+1. Cut string into 12" pieces
+2. Form a loop and knot
+3. Pass the loop of string through the hole in the ornament and then pass the knotted end through the loop

 ## Notes
 ![image](.attachments/03e26c0a65e9634b15752501ddc60a4dc48d41f4.jpeg)